 Opened in 1973 in Bridewell Alley to commemorate the 150th anniversary of J&J Colman’s, The Colman’s Mustard Shop & Museum was intended to be open for one year but it was so successful and popular it continued.
 Popular TV chef Fanny Cradock and her partner Johnny were present at the opening, alongside newly appointed manager Ben Cook, who had commenced his employment with Colman’s at the age of 14.
 No expense was spared; VIP guests were transported to the occasion on a Colman’s train that came from London, and a large cake shaped like a mustard pot was distributed to guests.
 Celebrities and locals alike clambered into Bridewell Alley where they witnessed the Chairman officially declare it open for business.

 The Mustard Shop was transferred to the historic Royal Arcade in 1999, where a succession of managers witnessed it blossom into a growing attraction for both locals and tourists.
-When the Colman’s brand was sold to Unilever in 1995, the Shop’s future was in jeopardy, until it was acquired by HEART who appointed the current manager Nick Cook and rebranded it dually as a shop and museum.

 The Shop was exhibited in 1976 when a replica that had previously been used in the Norfolk Show was transported to a Rotterdam department store to form part of the Britain 76 promotion.
 The following year, Colman’s Mustard Shop hosted an exhibition dedicated to silver mustard pots.
 Some of the pieces were made by descendants of Percy K Hennell, a London silversmiths who had been crafting mustard pots since 1770.
 The pots incorporated diverse designs, such as kangaroos, cats, dogs and one in the form of the theatrical character Punch.